-Fall Blackboard courses are available for request through SPIRE.
+Fall 2022 Blackboard course requests are open.
 Don’t forget that each semester you will need to request Blackboard for the courses you are teaching.

 For detailed instructions, see: